christianjianelli/yaai/README.md

   ABAP AI supports both OpenAI and Ollama APIs.
 To get started with your preferred provider, check out the dedicated guides:

-  - [OpenAI Guide](docs/openai/openai.md): Learn how to use ABAP AI with OpenAI models.
+  - [OpenAI Guide](docs/openai/README.md): Learn how to use ABAP AI with OpenAI models.
-  - [Ollama Guide](docs/ollama/ollama.md): Learn how to use ABAP AI with with local or self-hosted Ollama models.
+  - [Ollama Guide](docs/ollama/README.md): Learn how to use ABAP AI with with local or self-hosted Ollama models.
+  - [Google Gemini Guide](docs/google/README.md): Learn how to use ABAP AI with Google Gemini models.

   ### Read the documentation